oddbookworm/ez_profile/README.md

 Releases can be installed via pip from [pypi](https://pypi.org/project/ez-profile/)

-A simple library for a one-liner performance profile using `cProfile` and `snakeviz`/`tuna`!
-Upon import, will profile your code (profile file will be `stats.prof` in your current working directory) and launch `snakeviz`(you can configure it to use `tuna`; see the section below) to visualize it.
-The snakeviz webserver will be open for about 5 seconds before it gets killed by `ez_profile`.
+A simple library for a one-liner performance profile using `cProfile` and `snakeviz`/`tuna`/`cprofilev`!
+Upon import, will profile your code (profile file will be `stats.prof` in your current working directory) and launch `snakeviz`(you can configure it to use `tuna` or `cprofilev`; see the section below) to visualize it.
+The visualizer webserver will be open for about 10 seconds before it gets killed by `ez_profile`.
 The webpage will still be visible and interactable though, until you refresh the page.